 We are committed to transferring and promoting responsible and sustainable practices throughout our supply chain.
-Beyond the Sourcing Policy, updated with ESG criteria, in 2022 we published the Supplier Qualification and Approval produce or supply products that are considered complex, strategic or subject to strict legal and regulatory requirements, or who are considered risky by the Sourcing, ESG, Human Resources, Quality or Compliance departments.
-In these cases, the approval process will consist of the following phases:

-Procedure to define the minimum criteria (environmental, social, corporate governance, regulatory compliance, information security and financial) that suppliers must meet before working on a long-term basis with any of the companies in the Fluidra Group.
+Beyond the Sourcing Policy, updated with ESG criteria, in 2022 we published the Supplier Qualification and Approval Procedure to define the minimum criteria (environmental, social, corporate governance, regulatory compliance, information security and financial) that suppliers must meet before working on a long-term basis with any of the companies in the Fluidra Group.